Cervical Fusion versus Disc Replacement Treatment Options

 See the charts below to compare the results of cervical fusion and cervical disc replacement, using Prestige LP, two years after the surgery.

 The first chart shows results using Prestige LP at two adjacent levels.
-The trial was prospective (looking forward in time) and involved 397 patients (209 patients who received the Prestige LP cervical disc at two adjacent levels and 188 patients who underwent a fusion procedure, ACDF, at two adjacent levels).
+The trial was prospective (looking forward in time) and involved 397 patients (209 patients who received the Prestige LP cervical disc at two adjacent levels and 188 patients who underwent ACDF at two adjacent levels).

 The second chart shows results using Prestige LP at a single level.
-This prospective (looking forward in time), non-randomized study was conducted in the United States and involved 545 patients with 280 investigational patients receiving the Prestige LP cervical disc and 265 control patients who had received anterior cervical discectomy and fusion (ACDF) in a study that had been done earlier.
+This prospective (looking forward in time), non-randomized study was conducted in the United States and involved 545 patients with 280 investigational patients receiving the Prestige LP cervical disc and 265 control patients who had received ACDF in a study that had been done earlier.

 |Results at 2 Years||PRESTIGE LP 2-Level||ACDF|